projectcalico/calicoctl/docs/LearnCalico.md

 Felix reads the changes in etcd.
 Felix then programs routes to the container's IP address via the host's veth.
-Felix also, by default, programs ACLs into the host's Linux Kernel ip tables that drop all traffic to the container.
+Felix also, by default, programs ACLs into the host's Linux kernel ip tables that drop all traffic to the container.
 A security profile will be used to configure inbound and outbound traffic rules later (see below).

 BIRD sees that new routes have been added to the host's routing table.
 BIRD